 - 1/4 teaspoon black pepper

-- Step 1 Cook the quinoa and allow to cool on a baking sheet lined with parchment paper until needed.
+- Step 1 Preheat the oven 350 degrees F. Line a baking sheet with parchment paper and set aside.